-According to Chinese dietetics, Chicken Soup with carrots, celery, and onion is helpful to eat at the early stages of a wind-cold invasion.
+According to Chinese Dietetics, chicken soup with carrots, celery, and onion is helpful to take at the early stages f a wind-cold invasion.

-The chicken and onion have a warming nature, which is balanced by the cool nature of celery.
-Combined they help break up stagnation in the lungs and chest, while the carrots are good for arresting a cough.
+Chicken and onion have a warming nature, balanced by the cool nature of celery.
+Combined they help break up stagnation in the lungs and chest, while carrots are good for arresting a cough.

 Chicken Soup ~ Basic Recipe